 The list of ingredients is classified by category or individual components.
 Additives are grouped into categories and functional groups that describe and characterise their purpose of use.

-Analytical information includes protein (crude), fat content, crude fibre, crude ash and moisture content above 14%.
-Finally, I leave you some helpful links to recommended reading and handbooks on pet food for pet owners.
+Analytical information includes protein (crude), fat content, crude fibre, crude ash, and moisture content above 14%.
+Finally, I have included links to recommended reading and handbooks on pet food for pet owners.

 Thank you for reading the article to the end.
 Your reading contribution was significant to us.